rumkin/plant/packages/plant/readme.md

 modular architecture and functional design patterns in mind.
 It uses cascades and contexts to be modular, pure and less coupled.

-Plant is transport agnostic and can work right in the browser using WebSockets or event PostMessage.
+Plant supports HTTP/1 and HTTP/2.
+But it's transport agnostic and can work right in the browser over WebSockets, WebRTC, PostMessage.

 ## Features

 - 🏎 Faster then Express: **15K** vs **14K** req/sec on Hello World test.
-- ☁️ Lightweight: **71 KiB** with comments and 28 KiB when minified.
+- ☁️ Lightweight: only 8 KiB minified and gzipped.
-- 📐 Standards based: uses WebAPI URL and Headers interfaces.
+- 📐 Standards based: uses WebAPI interfaces.

 ---